-Let’s consider how VR can, and is, transforming the way we learn.
+Let’s consider how Virtual Reality can, and is, transforming the way we learn.

 How do you effectively train personnel on health and safety requirements on a building site or potentially hazardous environments?
 How do you prepare people to react immediately and to make the right decisions in situations they have never actually experienced?
 How do you simulate challenging situations that, if handles incorrectly, could result in injury or death?
 And how do you get the full attention and buy-in to refresher training that staff think they are already familiar with?